-In 1950, she was sold for scrap to A.G.
-Metal Products of Honolulu, Hawaii, where her engines were removed.
+In 1950, the tug was acquired A.G.
+Metal Products Company of Honolulu, Hawaii.
+Where her engines were removed.

 In 1953, the hull was acquired by the Foss Launch and Tug Company of Tacoma, Washington.
-She was then towed to Tacoma by the Agnes Foss , then rebuilt and renamed as the Duncan Foss.
+Where she was rebuilt and renamed as the Duncan Foss.

-In 1970, she was acquired by Canadian owners and renamed as the Cumshewa Chief.
+In 1970, she was acquired by Canadian interests.
+Where she was renamed as the Cumshewa Chief.

 In 1982, she was acquired by Godwin Marine Limited of Qualicum Beach, British Columbia, where the tug retained her name.